Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 4. Press "Next" and "Create" in the next screens.

-    We are now able to create a secret in the keyvault.
+    We are now able to create a secret in the key vault.

 5. Open the "Secrets" tab.
 Create two plain text secrets: